 We have an attractive school uniform at High Firs which adds to a sense of identity and community; parents are requested to support the school in making sure that their child wears the correct uniform.

-Black or grey trousers or shorts in formal style (not sports shorts or tracksuit bottoms).
+- Black or grey school trousers – long or short (not sports shorts or tracksuit bottoms), or grey school skirt/tunic of appropriate length.

-Summer dresses in yellow or yellow & white in simple style.
+- Summer dresses in yellow or yellow & white in simple school style.

 Caps and water bottles are available to purchase from the school office.
 (New Reception children will be given a cap for the summer term).